fapi-2-security-profile October 2024

 For server-to-server communication endpoints that are not used by web browsers, the following requirements apply:

-2. When using TLS 1.2, clients should only permit the cipher suites listed in Section 5.2.2.1.
+2. When using TLS 1.2, clients should only permit the cipher suites recommended in [BCP195].

-• MTLS ecosystems should provide the trust list of the certificate authorities to ease integration, security and interoperability concenrs.
+• MTLS ecosystems should provide the trust list of the certificate authorities;

-• Authorization server implementations may utilize mtls_endpoint_aliases authorization server metadata as described in Section 5 of [RFC8705] to provide a discovery mechanism for endpoints that might have both MTLS and non-MTLS endpoints to be able to support different use cases and ecosystems in the same implementation.
+• authorization server implementations may utilize mtls_endpoint_aliases authorization server metadata as described in Section 5 of [RFC8705] to provide a discovery mechanism for endpoints that might have both MTLS and non-MTLS endpoints;

 5.2.3.
 Requirements for endpoints used by web browsers